 How long does it take for my verification to be reviewed?

-**PLEASE DON’T MISS THE DEADLINE.
+**PLEASE DON’T MISS THE PRIORITY SUBMISSION DEADLINE.
 This is the best way to ensure you get your aid in time.
-Find information about the priority deadline at: Contact Us Webpage.
+Find information about the priority submission deadline on the Verification related forms.

-What happens if I submit my verification after the priority deadline?
+What happens if I submit my verification after the priority submission deadline?

 If you are late, we will try our best to process your documents.
-But if we cannot complete the review before the start of the term, then you will have to wait.
-You may have to pay your fees for the term on your own.
+But if we cannot complete the review before the start of the term, then you will have to be prepared to pay your fees out of pocket for the term.
 Then you can be reimbursed once you get verified.

 What if I filed a foreign tax return?